binchenX/understand_container/docs/ch3.md

 > pids:/xyxy12
 ```

-As we can see, for each cgroup type, a new cgroup `xyxy12` is created, underneath its parent's cgroup, which is the cgroups of the `bash` in which we issued the `runc run` command.
+As we can see, for each cgroup type, a new cgroup `xyxy12` is created under its parent cgroup.
+The parent cgroup is the cgroup of the `bash` session in which we issued the `runc run` command.

 ## Who is under control?